ANZ American Express Credit Cards

 ANZ American Express credit cards review

-ANZ offer cardholders the option of either Visa or American Express with their dual-branded cards.
-With seven different cards available, each allows you to spend on either Visa or American Express.
-While Visa may have wider acceptance in Australia, the American Express part of your card usually has a higher earn rate when earning rewards per dollar spent and gives you access to exclusive AMEX benefits.
+ANZ offered cardholders the option of Visa and American Express with their dual-branded cards.
+With seven different cards available, each allowed you to spend on both a Visa or an American Express card.
+While Visa may have wider acceptance in Australia, the American Express card had a higher earn rate when earning rewards per dollar spent and gave you access to exclusive AMEX benefits.

 Just like any other card, your purchases on either your Visa or American Express card will all come under the one account.
 This means that you'll have one statement that'll detail all of the purchases and transactions you've made on both of the payment networks.

-How do ANZ American Express credit cards work?
+How did ANZ American Express credit cards work?

-Some of the features and benefits you can expect from using an ANZ American Express credit card include:
+Some of the features and benefits you could have expected from using an ANZ American Express credit card include:

 - One annual fee.
 As both of your credit cards are on the same account, you will only have to pay one annual fee for the two cards.
 This will save you money in the long run, as you are essentially getting two credit cards but only paying the fees for one account.